raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 + M2 X 8mm Full Thread Cap Head Screws (DIN 912) - A4 Stainless Steel
 + 7 short (approx 120mm) jumper wires, one end female.
 + Some 2mm diameter heatshrink tubing
-+ a 90 x 50 mm strip of [Rosco 98 medium grey filter film](https://us.rosco.com/en/products/filters/r98-medium-grey)
++ A 90 x 50 mm strip of [Rosco 98 medium grey filter film](https://us.rosco.com/en/products/filters/r98-medium-grey)

 If you want to buy the [exact buttons](https://www.mouser.co.uk/datasheet/2/26/pusbutton-switches-serie-10400-1519227.pdf) used in the Astro Pi flight unit, the details are below. they are expensive — that's because they're designed to survive an enormous number of clicks before wearing out, a feature which is necessary for a five-year space mission.